killerdolp/2D-report-ALGO/Report.md

 ```
 The function `HM_DELETEUSER` removes a user from the **HashMap** and ensures that their corresponding **tiered data** is also deleted from the appropriate **Red-Black Tree (RBT)** based on their membership tier.
 The `DETELE_USER` function would be explain more later. [[Report#Delete Operation]]
 ## Red black Tree
-The algorithm used to store the points for each tier would be the **Red-Black Tree** algorithm.
+The algorithm used to store **Reward point** table for each tier would be the **Red-Black Tree** algorithm.
 For every tier except for the Bronze tier, it would have its own RBT tree.
 - Bronze users are stored in a much simpler structure (e.g. an unsorted list or hash table) as sorting is unnecessary.
 Promotion to silver happens immediately at 100 points and the user is unable to drop back to bronze.
 - Silver, Gold and Platinum tiers each have there own RBT because sorting is required (only the top / bottom users are eligible for promotion or demotion)
 - When a user is promoted or demoted, they are removed from the current RBT and inserted into the corresponding tier's RBT